Men Rights India

 Magistrate instituted on a police report is provided under Chapter XIX Part A of the Code of Criminal Procedure,

 1973.
-Section 239 inter alia provides that
+Section 239 inter alia provides that if upon considering the police

 report and the document sent with it under Section 173 and making such